dwrobel/flatcam/README.md

 - fixed Excellon Editor selection: when a tool is selected in Tools Table, all the drills belonging to that tool are selected.
 When a drill is selected on canvas, the associated tool will be selected without automatically selecting all other drills with same tool
 - Gerber Editor: added Add Pad Array tool
 - Gerber Editor: in Add Pad Array tool, if the pad is not circular type, for circular array the pad will be rotated to match the array angle
+- Gerber Editor: fixed multiple selection with key modifier such that first click selects, second deselects

 10.04.2019